-In an era where myth is traded for fact and our trust in instinct has been sacrificed for the comfort of habit, we have found ourselves merely living in nature, no longer a part of it.
+In an era where our trust in instinct has been sacrificed for the comfort of habit, we have found ourselves merely living in nature, no longer a part of it.
 Our vision of the future often void of the wisdom of past experiences, or simply blurred by the anticipation of the moment.
-It is here that Jesse greets us with Pseudoblepsis, a Greek word meaning a condition of false or distorted vision.
+It is here that I introduce Pseudoblepsis, a Greek word meaning a condition of false or distorted vision.

-Pseudoblepsis, a collection of works constructed over a period of three years, were all created by thoughtful arrangements of recycled materials.
-The gathering of items from over a decade of travel has become his medium.
+The collection was constructed over a three year period and were all created by thoughtful arrangements of recycled materials.
 By meticulously juxtapozing these found objects, these creations take on a polysemic trait that allows many possibilities.
 But no matter what ones interpretation might be, a sense of ritual percolates in all of the pieces.
-This combination of ritual and ambiguity allows the artist to capture the viewer’s imagination and perhaps lure one into contemplation.
+For me this combination of ritual and ambiguity is important in capturing the viewer’s imagination and perhaps lure them into contemplation.